SecondHandSongs: Data schema and identifiers

 SecondHandSongs includes a work ID for each work, and a performance ID for each version (cover or original) of a work by a performer.

 A work is an equivalence class, i.e. a list, of performances of the same underlying song.
-Each performer has, at most, one performance for each work in the database.
+Each performer has, typically, only one performance for each work in the database.

 Derived datasets

 In 2011, the Million Song Dataset project released a SecondHandSongs subset (an intersection of SHS and MSD data).
 At the time, this was the largest dataset of cover songs available for academic research.

 Later, it released the SHS100k dataset for machine learning, with 100k covers of 10k works.
 This has since become a benchmark for cover-song identification.